vijinho/stormyglass/README.md

 - Validates parameters before sending
 - Provided with global city data (populations > 15000) from http://download.geonames.org/export/dump/ (cities15000.zip) listed/saved as JSON using --cities option, see also [data/cities15000.txt](data/cities15000.txt)
 - When calling with a city-id, adds the city information to the 'meta' information returned in the JSON result
+- Option to search for city information with --search-city
 - Caches the result (json-encoded) to avoiding sending repeat-requests with configurable cache age time (in seconds)
 - Cache filename is human-readable - format is: keys-values ie. *cache/lat-lng-57.7333333_10.6.json*
 - Option to return results averaged-out across sources